dshean/pygeotools/README.md

 ## Installation

-The easiest way to install in production is via `pip`.
-Installation requires a recent version of `setuptools`:

-    pip install -U setuptools

-Then, to install the latest release from PyPI:
+Install the latest release from PyPI:

     pip install pygeotools